chris-zen/coremidi/README.md

 These are the provided examples:

 - [endpoints](examples/system-endpoints.rs): how to enumerate sources and destinations.
-- [send-notes](examples/send-notes.rs): how to create an output port and send MIDI messages.
+- [send](examples/send.rs): how to create an output port and send MIDI messages.
+- [receive](examples/receive.rs): how to create an input port and receive MIDI messages.
 - [virtual-source](examples/virtual-source.rs): how to create a virtual source and generate MIDI messages.
-- [dump](examples/dump.rs): how to create an input port and receive MIDI messages.
+- [virtual-destination](examples/virtual-destination.rs): how to create a virtual destination and receive MIDI messages.

 # Roadmap